 They also located pages from a military survival manual, and his wallet that had cash in it.
 He was clearly prepared for a vacation in the wilderness.
 The strange thing was that he’d taken none of his gear with him.
 Another strange clue was a note that was found.
 Derek had written a note that said, ‘Don’t try and follow me.’

-The search party continued their hunt for him but were ultimately forced to give up the search when they found no clue to where he might have gone.
+The search party continued their hunt for him but were ultimately forced to give up the search.
+This was when they found no clue to where he might have gone.
 His family said that his favorite show was Man vs. Wild, in which the host would go out in the wild all alone, with minimal supplies.
-There was a long running theory that he decided to emulate his hero from the show and see if he could survive on his wits alone.
+There was a theory that he decided to emulate his hero from the show and try to survive by himself.
 Perhaps he wanted to create a more difficult experience, but his family also said that Derek was not a particularly experienced man with the outdoors, so he might have died in his efforts.

-Another popular theory is that Derk decided it was time to end his life and went off to end his life.
+Another popular theory is that Derk decided it was time to end his life.
 The family said that he disappeared on the day of his grandfather’s death anniversary.
-He was close to his grandfather, so he might have chosen this day as his time to go out with no intention of returning.
+He was close to his grandfather, so he might have chosen this day as his time to go out.
 This in itself is baffling because of the vast amount of supplies he bought and then left in his car.
 What was the point of buying it if he wasn’t going to use it?
 Another thought is that he decided to scout the trail he was going to take, and was intending to come back and get his gear, but became lost or was mauled by an animal, or even kidnapped.
 He remains missing to this day.